ZhykharievAnatolii/Links-to-important-resourses/README.md

-https://www.postgresql.org/-Open Source Relational Database node.bcrypt.js-A library to help you hash passwords. jsonwebtoken-This is an Internet Standards Track document.JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
+https://www.postgresql.org/-Open Source Relational Database node.bcrypt.js-A library to help you hash passwords. jsonwebtoken-This is an Internet Standards Track document.JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties. https://jwt.io/ - JWT.IO allows you to decode, verify and generate JWT.